bremly-dev/ta-metric-defs/metric-def-doc.md

 ### EXEC-04 — Unfilled Demand and Pending Starts

-**Business question.** Where is the shortfall, and how much of what we closed has actually arrived?
+**Business question.** How many of the demand has been filled in advance?

-**Plain-English definition.** Two separate measures that sit either side of the Fill Rate numerator.
-Unfilled Demand is the positions with no accepted offer.
-Pending Starts is the accepted positions where the person has not yet begun work.
+**Plain-English definition.** Pending Starts is the accepted positions where the person has not yet begun work.

 **Formula.**
 ```
 Unfilled Demand   = Demand − Positions Filled            (no accepted offer)
 Pending Starts    = Positions Filled − Started Positions  (accepted, not yet begun)
-Started Positions = Count of filled positions with an employee start on or before the as-of date
 ```

-**Date basis.** Target Hire Date for scope; offer acceptance status and start status at the as-of date.
+**Date basis.** Target Hire Date for scope.

-**How to read it.** These are two different management problems and they belong to different owners.

-**Unfilled Demand** is the recruitment gap.
-It needs pipeline intervention, and it is the population behind the at-risk exposure in EXEC-09.

-**Pending Starts** is not a recruitment gap.
-Recruitment finished.
-It represents capacity that has been secured but has not yet arrived, usually because of notice periods.
-It matters for two reasons: it is the difference between the Fill Rate the TA team reports and the headcount the business feels, and it carries renege risk, since an accepted offer can still be withdrawn before day one.
+**Pending Starts** Recruitment finished in advance.
+It represents filled positions that has been secured but has not yet arrived, because target hire date is the future.

-If Fill Rate is challenged in a leadership meeting, the honest framing is three numbers rather than one: how much was closed, how much of that has started, and how much is still genuinely unfilled.

-**Common misreadings.**
-- Treating Pending Starts as a failure.
-It is a timing measure, not a shortfall.
-- Treating Pending Starts as guaranteed.
-Reneges land here.
-- Adding Unfilled Demand and Pending Starts together as if both were unfilled demand.
-Only the first is.

-**Where to go next.** EXEC-09 and EXEC-10 for the positions without acceptances.

 ---